Book Title: All The Bright Places

 When Finch and Violet meet on the ledge of the bell tower at school, it’s unclear who saves whom.
 And when they pair up on a project to discover the “natural wonders” of their state, both Finch and Violet make more important discoveries: It’s only with Violet that Finch can be himself—a weird, funny, live-out-loud guy who’s not such a freak after all.
 And it’s only with Finch that Violet can forget to count away the days and start living them.
 But as Violet’s world grows, Finch’s begins to shrink.

-This story is sad, but for me it was sad in a way that pissed me off more than anything.
+This story is sad, but for me, it was sad in a way that pissed me off more than anything.
 It's a story about mental illness, and the lack of attention that most people give to it, especially when it's staring them in the face.
-Ultimately, it infuriated me, but I think it was suppose too.
+Ultimately, it infuriated me, but I think it was supposed too.